Faiz0developer/Triweb-Learning/README.md

 ---

 #4: Javascript -> I learn and practice javascript from basic to some level of advance.
-Topics are present in diferent folders and files.
+I have put topicsin different-different folders like day-1, day-2 and so on.

 day-1 -> I learn basics of JS.
 Topics are :-